 In 2008 Milbourn Equine joined forces with the Equine division of Cinque Ports Veterinary Group before forming the solely equine Milbourn Equine Vets Ltd in 2011.

-In 2018 Milbourn Equine and Cinque Ports Vets entered into partnership with the Linnaeus Group who own veterinary practices nationwide.
-This partnership will provide long term stability for the practice with opportunities for future investment.
+In 2018 Milbourn Equine and Cinque Ports Vets joined the Linnaeus Group who own veterinary practices nationwide.
+This will provide long term stability for the practice with opportunities for future investment.
 The day to day running of the practice will be unchanged and please be assured that it is very much business as usual.
 We look forward to continuing to provide the excellent service you have come to expect from all of us at Milbourn Equine and Cinque Ports Vets.

 Cinque Ports Veterinary Group